Azure/Industrial-IoT/docs/deploy/howto-deploy-aks.md

 ### AKS

 All cloud microservices of Azure Industrial IoT solution are deployed to an AKS Kubernetes cluster.
-`Microsoft.Azure.IIoT.Deployment` deploys latest available patch version of `1.21` Kubernetes.
+`Microsoft.Azure.IIoT.Deployment.AKS` deploys latest available patch version of `1.21` Kubernetes.

 #### Kubernetes Dashboard